-You may have tried the recipe while visiting the city or had it at Popeye’s as a side dish, but once you make it at home from scratch, you’ll never look for another recipe again.
+If you’ve tried it while visiting the city or at Popeye’s, I promise once you make it from scratch at home, you’ll never need another recipe again!

 New Orleans-style Red Beans and Rice Ingredients